-Mosul: What's next for the city ISIS left in ruins?
+Mosul now freed from ISIS: What's next for the city left in ruins?

 - There has been little progress in a deal on who will govern, a source says

-- Much of Mosul's Old City has been reduced to rubble and is unlivable
+"From here, from the heart of the liberated and free Mosul, by the sacrifices of the Iraqis from all the provinces, we declare the great victory for all of Iraq and Iraqis," al-Abadi said.
+"This is a great celebration that crowned the victories of the fighters and the Iraqis over the last three years."

-(CNN)Iraq's leader says national forces backed by a US-led coalition have retaken the city of Mosul after more than three years of ISIS rule.
-Now Iraqis are facing the daunting task of what to do with their historic city, much of it reduced to rubble and still at threat of ISIS attacks.
+Iraq's leader said national forces backed by a US-led coalition retook the city of Mosul after more than three years of ISIS rule.

+Now Iraqis are facing the daunting task of what to do with their historic city, much of it reduced to rubble and still under threat of ISIS attacks.

-Iraqi forces have planted a national flag on the banks of the Tigris River in Mosul's Old City to declare their victory, but fighting continues in some pockets and full liberation is believed to be a matter of hours.
+Iraqi forces planted a national flag on the banks of the Tigris River in Mosul's Old City to declare their victory.

-Victory would bring to a close a nine-month operation, which began with fighters of different ethnic and religious foundations making a coordinated push toward the city, as US-led airstrikes helped pave their way.
+The victory marks an end to a nine-month operation, which began with fighters of different ethnic and religious backgrounds making a coordinated push toward the city as US-led airstrikes helped pave their way.

 Soon, Iraqi officials and the residents of Mosul, as well as their US allies, will need to start looking at a long and challenging to-do list.